michael5r/mmm-nest-status/README.md

 # Module: mmm-nest-status

-## About the API
+## A note about migrating from v1 to v2
-Please note that v2.x of this module *only* supports the Google Device Access API.
+Please note that v2.x of this module **only** supports the [Google Device Access API](https://developers.google.com/nest/device-access).

 If you still have an old Nest developer account, you'll need to either migrate it to Google or use the [`1.4.3`](https://github.com/michael5r/mmm-nest-status/tree/1.4.3) version of this module.

+Previous versions of this module were able to display Nest Protects as well as the thermostats - unfortunately, Google Device Access does not currently give you access to Nest Protects, so this functionality has (hopefully temporarily) been removed.

 ## About This Module